Introducing Data Unions: making crowdselling a reality

 Lots of passionate thinkers and technologists such as Jaron Lanier, Glen Weyl + Eric Posner, Jeremy Rifkin and most recently Yuval Noah Harari and Tim Berners-Lee, have advocated for a fairer data economy where users are directly remunerated for the value they are creating¹.
 So far, the biggest change to data markets has come from lawmakers in the shape of GDPR.
 The legislation’s intention was to rebalance control between these data giants and end users.
 But the law won’t change the underlying fundamentals.
 Only technology can.
 Because this is fundamentally a technological problem.

-Streamr project contributors, including myself, have been openly talking about Community Products, our solution to these issues, for a few months now.
+Streamr project contributors, including myself, have been openly talking about Data Unions (formally Community Products), our solution to these issues, for a few months now.
 This is something that wasn’t on Streamr’s original project roadmap, but we knew at the start of last year that if our platform was going to give people genuine ownership of their data, this kind of feature would have to be built.

-So what is a Community Product?
-First and foremost, a Community Product is a data product that sits on the Streamr Marketplace.
+So what is a Data Union?
+First and foremost, a Data Union is a data product that sits on the Streamr Marketplace.
 Like other products, such as this real-time pollution feed from over 60 countries, it will contain a number of data streams that are pushed from multiple sources.

-What makes a Community Product different from other Marketplace products is the underlying opt-in data sourcing and revenue sharing mechanics.
+What makes a Data Union different from other Marketplace products is the underlying opt-in data sourcing and revenue sharing mechanics.
 For the first time, end users can push the data they create to a larger saleable product and receive automatic payment every time that product sells.
 This represents a new and unique feature for the real-time data industry — what we’re calling crowdselling.

 Crowdsource — people pool their knowledge to solve a common problem